Joining Hands To Embark On A New Journey Of International Mountain Tourism, The IMTA Annual Conference 2024 Successfully Held

+data-text="Joining Hands To Embark on A New Journey of International Mountain Tourism, The IMTA Annual conference 2024 Successfully Held" data-link=" Hands To Embark on A New Journey of International Mountain Tourism, The IMTA Annual Conference 2024 Successfully Held" class="whatsapp">Shar

-(MENAFN- GlobeNewsWire - Nasdaq) Beijing, China, Oct.
-22, 2024 (GLOBE NEWSWIRE) -- On September 26, the IMTA Annual conference 2024 opened in Xingyi, Guizhou Province.
-With the theme of "Inclusiveness, Mutual Learning, Innovation-Empowering Sustainable Mountain tourism with New Quality Productive Forces", the conference pooled wisdom and strength from across the industry to discuss and share innovative development paths for high-quality and sustainable mountain tourism in the context of the new era, with a particular emphasis on empowering the sector through new productive forces.
+BEIJING, CHINA - media OutReach Newswire - 23 October 2024 - On September 26, the IMTA Annual Conference 2024 opened in Xingyi, Guizhou Province.
+With the theme of 'Inclusiveness, Mutual Learning, InnovationEmpowering Sustainable Mountain tourism with New Quality Productive Forces', the conference pooled wisdom and strength from across the industry to discuss and share innovative development paths for high-quality and sustainable mountain tourism in the context of the new era, with a particular emphasis on empowering the sector through new productive forces.

 De Villepin emphasized that the year 2024 marks a pivotal transition for the tourism industry from recovery to sustainable prosperity,,as a result, mountain tourism is exhibiting new characteristics: a burgeoning market demand for intelligent tourism, prominent characteristics of leisure tourism, and deep integration that gives birth to new business forms.
 He suggested that, to confront future transformations and challenges, a multidimensional and in-depth analysis of industry trends is essential to navigating future challenges more effectively.
 It is imperative for governments, businesses and all walks of life to collaborate in refining policies, improving the environment and enhancing services to address the current challenges and problems faced by international tourism.
 This aligns with IMTA's initiative in creating international dialogue platforms, such as the IMTA Annual Conference, International Mountain Tourism Day and the Asian Mountain Tourism Promotion Conference.